lvillasen/RedPitaya-Muon-Decay/README.md

 It includes Verilog code to program the FPGA of the RedPitaya board to trigger on the occurrence of two pulses within a programmable time window.
 Code in Python and C to read and plot the digitized pulses is also provided.

-The HDL code was compiled with Vivado v2019.1 for the Red Pitaya STEMlab 125-14.
+The project was compiled with Vivado v2019.1 for the Red Pitaya STEMlab 125-14.

 This project produces a trigger pulse of 3.3 V amplitude on DIO7_N of the extension connector E1 that can be used as external trigger to an oscilloscope.